Report by Hans Schaefer,

 location has more fog and bad weather than in the Shangmujč

 Below are two more pictures, of the left (small) and right (larger) glaciers.
 (Xiaogongba and Dagongba glaciers).
-(The valley of Dagoongba glaciers is, in Tibetan, called Nyambo).
-Both seem to be very little active, ice being added only far back in the pictures.
+(The valley of Dagongba glaciers is called Nyambo in Tibetan).
+Both glaciers seem to be very little active, ice being added only far back in the pictures.
 They are covered by debris and probably most of the glacier tongue is dead ice.
 Between the glaciers, on the moraine, may be two small lakes, or, if it is dry, grassland.
 Dagongba glacier has retreated about 1000 meters during the last 50 years and its surface has shrunk by about 40 meters altitude.

 Here is a record of trips in 1995 and 2009 to the area, in the footsteps of a 1929-expedition by Joseph Rock.
 It contains a record of a horse-trip from Laoyulin to Yulongxi.
 It is still possible to do trekking this way, too, not only through Riwuqie valley and Moxigou as described elsewhere in this document.